Kevin-Cendana/kevin-cendana/README.md

 <img src="./dreamarcades-logo.png" width="240" height="100">
   <p>I'm currently working as a full time Front-End Developer at DreamArcades! </p>
   <p>This includes designing, developing, and maintaining their website.
 I'm currently working on improving their user interface and cleaning up their codebase, which has been really fun and a great learning experience.
-As it's been my breakthrough job getting into the world of front-end development, DreamArcades holds a special place in my heart. </p>
+As it is my breakthrough job getting into the world of front-end development, I'm very grateful to be given the opportunity to work at DreamArcades. </p>
 </details

 <!-- Section: Projects -->